-What Types of Actions Are Considered Domestic Abuse in Utah?
+What Types of Actions Are Considered Domestic Violence in Utah?

 When people think of domestic abuse, they tend to think of a situation where one spouse is physically beating another.
 However, the definition of domestic violence under Utah law is far broader than that and can include not just physical violence but emotional violence as well.
 Furthermore, the potential penalties can vary and will be greater for those who have prior convictions for domestic violence offenses.
 Below, our skilled Salt Lake City domestic violence defense lawyers at Overson Law, PLLC explain what crimes in the state of Utah are considered domestic violence offenses, how being charged with an offense that qualifies as domestic violence can change your case, and how we can help you bring the matter to the most positive possible resolution.